brightspot/react-examples/client-authentication/README.md

 ## Using the example application

 The Next.js app makes requests to the GraphQL endpoint.
-The requests includes HTTP headers that contain a client ID and secret API key.
+The requests include HTTP headers that contain a client ID and secret API key.
 If the value of the client ID and API key in the headers match the values stored in Brightspot then the app will display the data returned.

 The app is split into two sections, one that uses [Client-side rendering](https://nextjs.org/docs/basic-features/data-fetching/overview) to fetch data after the page has loaded and the other uses [Server-side rendering](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) to fetch data before the page has loaded.